Expense ratio: In corporate finance

-Nonprofit organizations
+In nonprofit organizations

 In nonprofit organizations, the term "program expense ratio" refers to program expenses divided by total expenses.
 This is one of the primary financial indicators of concern to charities and their donors.
 The sum of the program expense ratio and the "support service expense ratio" is by definition 100% for a non-profit organization.
 Charities having a higher program expense ratio (and thus a lower support service expense ratio) are often considered to be more efficient.

 The support service expense ratio is also commonly called the "overhead".
-Leading sources of information about charities, including GuideStar, Charity Navigator and the Wise Giving Alliance, say that the support service expense ratio (i.e. "overhead") can be an important indicator, especially if it is at one extreme or another, but generally speaking it is just as important to look at other factors including transparency, governance, leadership, and results.
+The expense ratio (i.e. "overhead") can be an important indicator, especially if it is at one extreme or another, but generally speaking it is just as important to look at other factors including transparency, governance, leadership, and results.

-According to Charity Navigator (as of 2009), the national median for the support service expense ratio was 10 percent, and that expense ratio was less than 30 percent for more than three-fourths of the charities ranked on its website.
+The U.S. median for the support service expense ratio is 10%.
+Expense ratios were less than 30% for most of the charities ranked by Charity Navigator.

-Other uses

-The term is also widely used among finance and accounting professionals to demonstrate the profitability and viability of the operations of a business.
-In this context, the expense ratio shows the percentage of an operation's gross revenues that is being allocated to the expenses related to running the operation.
-Business managers who use profit and loss statements (i.e. income statements) to draft business plans find expense ratios to be very useful indices in producing forecasts, and determining where cost cutting and revenue maximization opportunities exist.